 Undergraduate Student Advising

 UPDATE: Currently the College of Education & Human Development Office of Academic Assistance is available to assist students virtually.
-Throughout the fall semester, we will also generally have a staff member in the office on Monday, Wednesday, and Friday to direct you toward someone who can assist you.
+Throughout the spring semester, we will also generally have a staff member in the office on Monday and Wednesday to direct you toward someone who can assist you.
 Regular operating hours are Monday-Friday from 8:30 a.m. to 5:15 p.m.
 Students can schedule advising appointments using the Navigate app or by emailing their advisor directly (see below).
-If you are unable to reach your CEHD advisor, please email Steve Mendenhall at email@example.com or firstname.lastname@example.org.
+If you are a student in the College of Education & Human Development and are unable to reach your academic advisor, please email Steve Mendenhall at email@example.com or firstname.lastname@example.org.

 Students in College of Education & Human Development majors with 90 or more earned credit hours have their own senior advisor in the CEHD Office of Academic Assistance (OAA), who are assigned by major.
 Students can schedule an appointment with their OAA advisor using the Navigate app, emailing their advisor directly (see below), or by calling 404-413-8000.

 - Confirming eligibility for entry into a CEHD major

 - Explaining and administering college and university policies

 - Planning for graduate school and your career

 - Referring you to other resources when needed

 Contact your CEHD undergraduate academic advising team with questions or concerns